skodak/mdc/README.md

 MDC backup/restore works only for the same database type, it is not possible to back up data on PostgreSQL and later restore them in MySQL.

-In default installation the backup files are stored in `shared/backups/` subdirectory of mdc.
-It is possible to change the location by setting a different value for MDC_BACKUPS_PATH environment variable.
+In default installation the backup files are stored in `shared/backup/` subdirectory of mdc.
+It is possible to change the location by setting a different value for MDC_BACKUP_PATH environment variable.

 Example of backup and restore: